openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_failover.rst

 Steps
 #####

-    1. Log in to Fuel with preinstalled plugin and deployed environment with 3 controllers.
+    1. Log in to Fuel with preinstalled plugin and deployed enviroment with 3 controllers.
     2. Log in to Horizon.
     3. Create VM and check connectivity to outside world from VM.
     4. Shutdown primary controller.
     5. Ensure that VIPs are moved to other controller.
     6. Ensure connectivity to outside world from created VM.
     7. Create a new network and attach it to router.
-    8. Create a VM with new network and check network connectivity.
+    8. Create a VM with new netwrok and check network connectivity.

 Expected result